 Our mission is to nurture creativity and collaboration in all children and families.
 We believe that creative expression, innovation, and critical thinking are core to fostering the next generation.

 Various core studios and traveling exhibits keep the museum fresh and, well, creative at every visit.
-Create a video one day; touch everything; sing karaoke with 2,000 choices; practice coding on robots; sketch and scan; admire other children’s art in the gallery; and always choose a different animal on the carousel right outside.
+Create a video; sing karaoke with 2,000 choices; build a race track; admire other children’s art in the gallery; and always choose a different animal on the carousel right outside.

 The Children’s Creativity Museum for Little Kids